ahsgreenhousesystem/plant_propagation/README.md

-This repository is to be used by SD May14-01 for the Greenhouse watering system at ISU

 Current State:
  - Website builds in Arduino using the Wiznet Ethernet shield.
  - Time is displaying correctly on the config page